-All staff and students are expected to behave in a way which is respectful of other people and the school environment.
+All staff and students are expected to behave in a way which is respectful of other people and the school environment including on online platforms.
 Good discipline is the responsibility of all staff.
-It is maintained through shared expectations and consistently high standards of courtesy, behaviour, effort, presentation of work, self and punctuality.
+It

 For the majority of students, positive relationships between teacher and student play a more significant role in maintaining good discipline than any fixed system.
 Classrooms (including labs, workshops, playgrounds etc.) are places of work and there need to be clearly understood rules and expectations which allow everybody to work safely, successfully and enjoyably.